alexjdean/type-scriptor/README.md

 ### JavaScript to TypeScript

 Continuing with our spaceship-themed codebase, suppose we decided to migrate to TypeScript.
-Using `type-scriptor -f spaceship.js --to-ts` command, our codebase can now use the power of type annotations and be even clearer to understand.
+Using the `type-scriptor -f spaceship.js --to-ts` command, our codebase can now use type annotations to prevent potential errors and be even clearer to understand.

 ```typescript
 /**